Last modified: September 20, 2024

 Conceptual Overview

-1. Choose a Pivot: Pick an element from the array, called the 'pivot'.
-The choice of pivot selection methods can vary (e.g., always first element, always middle element, a random element, or using a more advanced median-of-three approach).
+1. The first step is to choose a pivot from the array, which is the element used to partition the array.
+The pivot selection method can vary, such as picking the first element, the middle element, a random element, or using a more advanced approach like the median-of-three.

-2. Partitioning: Rearrange the elements in the array so that all elements less than or equal to the pivot come before, and all elements greater than the pivot come after it.
-The pivot is then in its final sorted position.
+2. During partitioning, the elements in the array are rearranged so that all elements less than or equal to the pivot are placed before it, and all elements greater than the pivot are placed after it.
+At this point, the pivot reaches its final sorted position.

-3. Recursion: Recursively apply the above steps to the two sub-arrays (the elements less than the pivot and the elements greater than the pivot).
+3. Finally, recursion is applied by repeating the same process for the two sub-arrays: one containing elements less than the pivot and the other containing elements greater than the pivot.

 Steps